11ty/11ty-website/src/docs/data-js.md

 ### Example: Exposing Environment Variables

-You can expose environment variables to your templates by utilizing [Node.js’ `process.env` property](https://nodejs.org/api/process.html#process_process_env). _(Starting in version 1.0, Eleventy supplies a few of its [own Environment Variables](/docs/data-eleventy-supplied/#environment-variables))_
+You can expose environment variables to your templates by utilizing [Node.js’ `process.env` property](https://nodejs.org/api/process.html#process_process_env). _(Related: starting in version 1.0, Eleventy supplies a few of its [own Environment Variables](/docs/data-eleventy-supplied/#environment-variables))_

 Start by creating a [Global Data file](https://www.11ty.dev/docs/data-global/) (*.js inside of your _data directory) and export the environment variables for use in a template: